moaminsharifi/subtitle-flow/README.md

 ## 🙏 Acknowledgments

+- Google AI for the Gemini models and Genkit
-- OpenAI for the Whisper transcription model
+- OpenAI for the Whisper and GPT models
 - Groq for providing API access to fast language models
 - AvalAI for their transcription services and support
 - The open-source community for inspiration and tools
 - All our contributors and users

 ---